 Below we have provided guidance within a few key areas to help you assess and implement efficient and comprehensive travel policies for VIPs.

 Risk Management for VIP Travelers

 VIP considerations extend far beyond premium amenities and exclusive service elements.
 While traveler experience is important, one of the most vital factors within travel policy is risk management to ensure that your executive team members stay safe.

 Top situations that demand a thorough risk management policy include terrorism, areas of political unrest, cyber-attacks abroad, extreme weather conditions, and COVID outbreak areas.
 A prime preventative policy measure lies within planning for the worst-case scenario, such as including a stipulation that requires key executives travel on different flights.
 In this case, if a major incident or accident occurs, other leaders are readily available to keep the corporate engine running.

 Duty of Care is also a major consideration within all levels of employee travel, especially within the executive travel realm.
 C-level executives have tight deadlines, intricate schedules, and provide thorough oversight and direction for all big picture elements.
 Missed flights, unexpected illness, lost passports, and major accidents can affect a company’s bottom-line yielding a greater need for high standards.

 Direct Travel’s Chief Technology Officer, Daryl Hoover, touched on this topic in relation to human equity as part of a recent a DirectLive webinar saying, “It’s not only about being able to deliver services and help keep employees safe.
 We’re also improving the traveler experience and reinforcing the value that companies place on their most valuable assets—their people.”

 C-suite Travelers and Policy

-Booking executive travel requires intimate knowledge of the industry and a dedication to personalized service.
-To learn how to optimize C-suite travel at your organization, speak with a Direct Travel consultant today.
+Booking executive travel requires in-depth industry knowledge and expertise as well as dedication to personalized service.
+To learn how to optimize C-suite travel at your organization, speak with a Direct Travel advisor today.